katayama8000/scrapbox-cli/README.md

 # Scrapbox CLI

-This CLI tool allows you to Scrapbox pages directly from your terminal.
+This CLI allows you to controle Scrapbox  directly from your terminal.

-## Usage
+## Setup and Usage

 1. **Clone the Repository**
     ```bash